Morning Folks!!

 posts Rick has allowed me to make— the truth savvy investors see shown again

-, and if my job is done properly with
+and again through a different lens, and if my job is done properly with

 each lens shown the bright and blinding truth Rick revealed to me will grow